 - Strategy, Feedback and Design Reviews

 - Identifying Issues and Mapping to Stakeholders

 - Recommended Reading

-- I find important that designers understand the co-relation of communication and relationships, and the importance building trust.
+- I need designers to understand the correlation between communication and relationships and the importance of building trust.

 - Trust must be earned and deserved.
 You must do something to give the other people the evidence on which they can base their decision on whether to trust you.
 You must be willing to give in order to get.